 No matter how your family marks the holiday, perhaps one of the easiest things we can do as parents is set the example.
 When you see our service members in the local community with your family, thank them for their service, and explain to your children why that small gesture matters.

-From all of us at Black Hills Parent, thank you to all who have served our nation, past and present.
+From all of us at Black Hills Family, thank you to all who have served our nation, past and present.